kiarie/ipay/README.md

 Install
 -------------------------------------------------------------------
 Its as easy as unzipping the package and copying it or upload it to your server in the moodle/enrol folder.
-Mooodle will then detect the plugin and will require for you to upgrade the moodle database.
+Moodle will then detect the plugin and will require for you to upgrade the moodle database.
 Click uprgade moodle database and your plugin is installed.

 Enrolment Instances
 -------------------------------------------------------------------
 To enable the plugin go to your Moodle admin dashboard, Site Administration/plugins and activate your Ipay plugin.
 Default is deactivated.
 To enable a course to use Ipay as its enrolment instance.
-Go to Courses look for course administration/users/enrolment Methods and activate it for the desired course put the required settings apply and your good to go!
+Go to Courses look for course administration/users/enrolment methods and activate it for the desired course put the required settings apply and your good to go!
 NOTE: You have to go to a specific course then look for the course administration.
 Also ensure the self enrolment plugin is disabled for this course as it will allow for self enrolment without payment.